Everett Public Library Calendar of Events

 Parlin Childrens

-Drama Class.
-Parlin Children’s Room.
-Wednesday, September 13th at 3pm.
-Do you have a drama queen or king at home?
-Drama Class in the Parlin Children’s Department is the perfect opportunity for your child to put those acting skills to use with our drama coach!
-Suggested ages 6-14.
+Python I: Beginner Class, Parlin Meeting Room.
+Wednesday, September 20th at 4:30pm.
+Learn the basics of Python programming with classes at the Parlin Library.
+By signing up, you get to attend all 6 classes over the course of 4 weeks.
+You can bring your own device, or we will provide one for you!
+This program is appropriate for ages 9-13, or grade levels 4th-8th.
+Spots are limited, so register online today at bit.ly/EVECal

+Puppet Story Time, Parlin Meeting Room.
+Thursday, September 21st at 10:30am.
+Through Me To You Puppetry invites you to join Newton and the gang for Puppet Story Time!
+Newton and his puppet friends take turns reading stories and singing songs with the kids.
+At the end of the 30 minute show, the kids are invited to say hi to Newton and give him a high-five.
+They can even stay after the show to play with some of Newton’s puppets during a hands-on Puppet Free Play session!
+Register for the storytime online today at bit.ly/EVECal

 Friday Family Movie Night!
 Parlin Meeting Room.
-Friday, September 15th at 3 pm.
+Friday, September 22nd at 3 pm.
 Break out the popcorn!
-Come and watch Lemonade Mouth with your friends and family.
+Come and watch Monsters University with your friends and family.

-Origami Club.
-Parlin Fireplace Room.
-Saturday, September 16th at 12pm.
-Come and practice the ancient art of paper folding.
-All ages and skill levels are welcome!

 Shute Adult and Teens